 BulletVPN has three simple pricing plans:

-This VPN solution doesn’t have a free trial.
-While this may be a bit off-putting for some users, there’s a 30-day money-back guarantee to ponder.
-The refund policy is straightforward – we didn’t find any catch there.
-Some other VPNs have conditions you must fulfill in order to be eligible for a refund.
+The refund policy is straightforward – I didn’t find any catch there.
+Some other VPNs have conditions you must fulfill to be eligible for a refund.

 BulletVPN accepts the usual options – credit cards and PayPal.
-But that’s not all.
-The icing on the cake is an anonymous payment option – Bitcoin.
+And, of course, the icing on the cake is an anonymous payment option – Bitcoin.

 Should you get BulletVPN?

 BulletVPN offers adequate security and utility for entertainment purposes.
 It will let you unblock Netflix and other streaming services, as well as torrent to your heart’s content.

 While this isn’t the most feature-rich VPN out there, BulletVPN does a decent job and might just be the tool for you.

 Yes, BulletVPN uses military-grade encryption (AES-256) and the following protocols:

 While testing no IP or DNS leaks was detected.